kevinding0218/InterviewDocuments/Q and A/gRPC.md

 Options for Interservice Communication
 - REST: stands for REpresentational State Transfer and goes with the concept of sending resources back and forth, and manipulating those resources
-	- focus on resources, e.g: `GET employee/42
+	- focus on resources and deal with HTTP protocal, e.g: `GET /employee/42`
 - RPC: Remote Procedure Call,
-	- based on actions or functions.
+	- focus on actions or functions, e.g: `Employee getEmployee(42)`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MTQ5NTIyOV19
+eyJoaXN0b3J5IjpbLTIxMzU5OTcyNjFdfQ==
 -->